Antimicrobial surface: Bactericides

 A main way to combat the growth of bacterial cells on a surface is to prevent the initial adhesion of the cells to that surface.
 Some coatings which accomplish this include chlorhexidine incorporated hydroxyapatite coatings, chlorhexidine-containing polylactide coatings on an anodized surface, and polymer and calcium phosphate coatings with chlorhexidine.

 Antibiotic coatings provide another way of preventing the growth of bacteria.
-Gentamicin is an antibiotic which has a relatively broad antibacterial spectrum.
-Also, gentamicin is one of the rare kinds of thermo stable antibiotics and so it is one of the most widely used antibiotics for coating titanium implants.
+Gentamicin is an antibiotic that has a relatively broad antibacterial spectrum.
+Also, gentamicin is one of the rare kinds of thermo-stable antibiotics, so it is one of the most widely used antibiotics for coating titanium implants.
 Other antibiotics with broad antibacterial spectra are cephalothin, carbenicillin, amoxicillin, cefamandole, tobramycin, and vancomycin.

-Copper and copper alloy surfaces are an effective means for preventing the growth of bacteria.
-Extensive U.S. EPA-supervised antimicrobial efficacy tests on Staphylococcus aureus, Enterobacter aerogenes, Methicillin-resistant Staphylococcus aureus (MRSA), Escherichia coli 0157:H7, and Pseudomonas aeruginosa have determined that when cleaned regularly, some 355 different EPA-registrered antimicrobial copper alloy surfaces:
+Copper and copper alloy surfaces are effective means for preventing the growth of bacteria.
+Extensive U.S. EPA-supervised antimicrobial efficacy tests on Staphylococcus aureus, Enterobacter aerogenes, Methicillin-resistant Staphylococcus aureus (MRSA), Escherichia coli 0157:H7, and Pseudomonas aeruginosa have determined that when cleaned regularly, some 355 different EPA-registered antimicrobial copper alloy surfaces: